A Future of Possibility Based on the Legacy of the Past

 Transformative Research for Equitable STEM Education

-Our commitment extends beyond research; it encompasses the nurturing of scholars and the cultivation of a vibrant community.
-At HBCU STEM, scholars are not just contributors but integral members of a community-driven by shared goals, collaboration, and a deep-seated belief in the power of transformative education.
+However, the Hub’s commitment extends beyond research; it encompasses the nurturing of scholars and the cultivation of a vibrant community- driven by shared goals and a deep-seated belief in the power of transformative education.

 Research Arm of the HBCU STEM Undergraduate Success Research Center